shargyle/stat386-projects/_posts/2022-09-21-Pull-Data-from-API-into-SQL-Database-with-Python.md

 ---
 layout: post
-title:  "Pull Data from API into MySQL Database with Python"
+title:  "Pull Data from API into SQL Database with Python"
 author: Seth Argyle
 description: This tutorial teaches how to use Python to pull data from an API and store it in tables in a SQL database.
 image: /assets/images/python_sql.png